- Run by Birmingham Children’s Hospital

-- Targeting clinicians managing new cases of sepsis in the paediatric intensive care unit.
+- Aimed to improve early sepsis management and antimicrobial stewardship in clinicians managing new cases of sepsis on the paediatric intensive care unit

-- Using two novel interventions to positively reinforce, and share learning from, good practice in order to generate change and promote further good practice.
+- Used an innovative intervention to positively reinforce, and share learning from, good practice in order to generate change and promote further good practice

 Sepsis is a leading cause of death in children.
 It is an abnormal response to infection that needs to be recognised early and treated promptly with the correct antibiotic.

-Antibiotic stewardship refers to the processes of ensuring that antibiotics are used safely and appropriately in order to reduce the rise in antibiotic resistance.
+Antibiotic stewardship is the processes of ensuring antibiotics are used safely and appropriately in order to reduce antibiotic resistance.
 This involves selecting the correct antibiotic at the start of treatment and de-escalating treatment as soon as possible.

 This project from Birmingham Children’s Hospital aimed to improve early sepsis management and antimicrobial stewardship in paediatric intensive care unit (PICU) patients, and reduce antibiotic consumption by 5%.

 It involved using an innovative intervention adapted from the Learning from Excellence (LfE) initiative.
 Four key process measures were identified, and excellence in these processes was identified and reported through LfE, providing formal positive feedback to clinicians.
 Selected reports were followed up with ‘appreciative inquiry’ interviews.
 Insights gained were shared to generate change across the wider team.